albertoursino/albertoursino/README.md

 I’m a passionate Software Engineer from Italy.

-I enjoy sports, video games, spending time with friends, and I’ve recently developed an interest in the world of finance.
+I enjoy sports, video games, spending time with friends, and I’ve recently become passionate about finance.

 ## Coding style